Code-Institute-Submissions/lucky-dog-ms1/TESTING.md

 On the home page, content descibes how all walkers are animal first aid qualified with a link here to the detailed team page for further info.

+* _As a user, I want to find out what people who have used the business have said about it._

+On the home page, there is a 'client testimonials' section with reviews of the business from previous clients.

 * _As a user, I want to find out who the dog walkers are and what experience they have with dogs._

 The navigation menu provides a link to the 'Meet the team' page.
 Here it details each of our walkers previous experience with dogs and any qualifications they hold